trinodb/trino/docs/src/main/sphinx/connector/delta-lake.rst

 runtime.
 If non-Delta tables are present in the metastore, as well, they are not visible to the connector.

-To configure the Delta Lake connector, create a catalog properties file, for example ``etc/catalog/delta.properties``, that references the ``delta-lake`` connector.
+To configure the Delta Lake connector, create a catalog properties file ``etc/catalog/example.properties`` that references the ``delta-lake`` connector.
 Update the ``hive.metastore.uri`` with the URI of your Hive metastore Thrift service: